 Today, I want to talk about the future of MLM, as I see it.
 I should start out by stating that I am a big advocate for the network marketing industry.
 I love the industry.
 It is my chosen profession, my calling in life.
 The industry is still growing every year and millions of people around the globe participate in our business model.

 I think the future of MLM is very good, especially in this tough economy.
 More and more people are realizing that finding and keeping a good job is hard to do.
 People realize that there are fewer jobs to go around and even more people to compete with for those jobs.

-In addition, more of the high paying jobs are going away and many people are under-employed, only making a fraction of what they should be making.
+In addition, more and more of the high paying jobs are going away and many people are under-employed, only making a fraction of what they should be making.

 Many people value the cottage industry; the ability to work from home.
 I can’t speak for you, but I wouldn’t trade my lifestyle for any 9 to 5 job, regardless of how much they paid me.
-Even though I earn about the same amount that I did when I had a traditional job, my quality of life is 10x better.
+Even though I earn less than I did when I had a traditional job, my quality of life is 10x better.
 No commute, no boss, work in my pajamas, wake up when I want to, etc.

-While franchises and traditional businesses sound sexy on paper, most people do not have the working capital to get involved.
+While franchises and traditional businesses sound sexy on paper, most people do not have the working capital to get started.
+Nor, do they want to slave away at a business for 80 to 100 hours per week.
 This leaves them with very few choices, other than network marketing and several other home-based businesses.

 This industry is a gift.
 Treat it accordingly.

 What are your thoughts?
 Tell me what you think about the future of MLM!
-Leave a comment below and let me know what you think.
+Leave a comment below to let me know what you think.
 I look forward to hearing from you.